richardeus1/crypto-bot/README.md

 # crypto-bot
-mounting a crypto bot in gcp for automated trades
+mounting a crypto bot in GCP for automated trades